FALL 2011 ME265.03

 (1) Phonons: Definitions, Classical Lagrangian, Quantum Hamiltonian, Diagonalization, 1D monoatomic, 1D biatomic, Acoustic and Optical Branches, Phonons, Density of States, High T (Dulong-Petit), Low T (Debye-Einstein), Medium T (expansions).

 Prerequisites: [Introduction to Solid State Theory/Engineering (1)]

-Energy Materials Laboratory - Curtarolo Group - Mechanical Engineering and Materials Science - Duke University, 144 Hudson Hall, Box 90300, Durham NC 27708
+Center for Autonomous Materials Design - Curtarolo Group - Mechanical Engineering and Materials Science - Duke University, 144 Hudson Hall, Box 90300, Durham NC 27708